Kyoto Imperial Palace: Shinmikurumayose

 The Shinmikurumayose (新御車寄) (New Carriage Porch) was built for the Enthronement Ceremony of Emperor Taisho in 1915 to welcome the carriage procession carrying the Emperor.
 The name is the collective name used to refer to the entire structure, including the interior.
 Initially on the north side there used to be a corridor leading to the Otsunegoten, but this was demolished during the World War II, and today it is a stand-alone building.

 In ancient times, on the occasion of a visit by the Emperor, it was the tradition that the Emperor would get in the Imperial palanquin in the Shishinden building.
 And the Imperial Palanguin would enter and exit through the Kenreimon Gate on the south side of the palace grounds.
-Follwing the tradition, the Shin-mikurumayose was also built facing south.
+Following the tradition, the Shin-mikurumayose was also built facing south.

 The Shin-mikurumayose was built to the west of the Shishinden as an entrance porch for Imperial visits in the modern era.
 This is because the Jomeimon Gate, located between the Shishinden and the Kenreimon Gate, was designed to fit the width of the Imperial palanquin, making it impossible for the newly introduced horse-drawn carriages to pass through.

 The Okurumayose (conventional porch for the highest-ranking court nobles) was designed for either their vehicles or for them to enter on foot from the front.
 Therefore, the Okurumayose is characterized by walls on both sides.
 In contrast, the new Shin-mikurumayose allows vehicles to enter from the west side.
 This design enables carriages to align their side doors with the front of the building for boarding, alighting, and passing through towards the east.
 To ensure the passing route of the carriage, there are no walls on either side.
 While both the conventional Okurumayose and the new Shin-mikurumayose share the same karahafu (curved gable) roof style, there are, as mentioned above, structural differences based on their usage.

 The interior of the Shin-mikurumayose consists of a hallway at the entrance and four rooms of varying sizes, with frosted glass and Western-style lighting, and carpeted floors to accommodate people with shoes entering the palace, making it compatible with modern living styles.
 It was used as a reception room for foreign envoyes at the Enthronement Ceremonies of Emperor Taisho and Emperor Showa, and today it is still used as a venue for Their Majesties the Emperor and Empress to hold tea parties when in Kyoto.